eMail Us

 The plan for a wildflower meadow will offer:

-Taking about a third of an acre on a section of the Lye Field, a wildflower meadow on this prime site, adjacent to the footpath and road will be visible to everyone - even those just passing through, adding a touch of enchantment and a sense of serenity to our village.
-This community asset will be capable of supporting more than 300 000 honey bees.
-The small section of meadow will also reduce the mowing maintenance around the existing trees.
+Taking about a third of an acre on a section of the Lye Field, a wildflower meadow on this prime site, adjacent to the footpath and road is visible to everyone - even those just passing through, adding a touch of enchantment and a sense of serenity to our village.
+This community asset is capable of supporting more than 300 000 honey bees.
+The small section of meadow also reduces the mowing maintenance around the existing trees - saving fuel and carbon output.

 How you can support this community initiative?

 One kilo of wildflower perennial seed (from a highly reputable company which supplies the National Trust) costs £190 to cover 330 square metres.
 Would you be prepared to make a donation of £100, £50 or £25 to enable us to create Seend’s own wildflower meadow?
-We hope to sow in September 2024 and reap the benefits for the village, its residents and pollinators for years to come.
+We first sowed the meadow in September 2024.
+In 2025 we started to reap the benefits for the village, its residents and pollinators for years to come.
 If you are a UK taxpayer you can help us further by Gift Aiding your donation.
 You can do this now by adding your donation to the Lye Field's existing Crowdfunder at: https://www.crowdfunder.co.uk/p/seend-lye-recreation-field-305565

 Please use Wildflowers as your payment reference - thank you!